getzola/book/README.md

 # Zola Book

+A book theme for Zola inspired from GitBook/mdBook.

 ## Features and Improvements

-* Created PR [#25](https://github.com/getzola/book/pull/25) to address issue [#18](https://github.com/getzola/book/issues/18).
-Menu is hidden by default when accessing the site from a mobile phone.
+* Menu is hidden by default when accessing the site from a mobile phone.
+I created PR [#25](https://github.com/getzola/book/pull/25) to address issue [#18](https://github.com/getzola/book/issues/18).
+* Added `vercel.json`, and `netlify.toml` to help when deploying the site.
+* Added additional options in the `config.toml`.
+* Added meta GitHub items such as: workflows, git attributes, git ignore.
+* Temporarily swapped the original contents with Zola's and Tera's Documentation.
+* Removed custom synthax highlighting theme.
+Now uses `base16-ocean-light`.

 ## Requirements